Desert Ecosystem: Biotic and Abiotic Components (And Importance of Desert Ecosystem)

 • Parts of California, where the Santa Cruz mountains are;

-Wind patterns: Global wind patterns, which are complicated, play a significant role in where deserts are located.
+Global wind patterns, which are complicated, play a significant role in where deserts are located.
 Winds that circle the globe are the result of the difference between warmer equatorial temperatures as well as the polar temperatures that are cooler.

 After the air has been warmed at the equator, it moves upward.

-Then it moves toward the North Pole and toward the South Pole, where it loses moisture, cools off and then sinks before returning to the equator.
+It then moves toward the North Pole and toward the South Pole, where it loses moisture, cools off, and then sinks before returning to the equator.
 Therefore, stable wind patterns and shifting global patterns can contribute to where a desert is.

 The passage of time greatly influences where and how deserts form.
 As time has passed, the locations of deserts have moved through the passage of geologic time.
-This change has been the result of the uplifting of mountain ranges and the continental drift.
-The horse latitudes are where more deserts are situated, which is generally straddling the Tropic of Capricorn and the Tropic of Cancer, which falls between 15 and 30 degrees to the equator’s north.
+This change has been the result of the uplifting of mountain ranges and continental drift.

-There are geologically ancient deserts, such as the Sahara Desert in northern Africa, which is 65 million years old or the Kalahari in central Africa.
-In North America, three of the four major deserts are within a geological region called the Range Province and the Basin, which falls between the Sierra Nevadas and the Rocky Mountains, then extending into the state of Sonora in Mexico.
+There are geologically ancient deserts, such as the Sahara Desert in northern Africa, which is 65 million years old, or the Kalahari in central Africa.
+In North America, three of the four major deserts are within a geological region called the Range Province and the Basin, which falls between the Sierra Nevadas and the Rocky Mountains, and then extending into the state of Sonora in Mexico.

-The forces of erosion thousands of years past shaped the desert landscapes during heavy rainfall.
-The rocky mountain slopes and hillsides caught the rain, which picked up loose sediment, sand, cobbles and boulders then moved them.
 As gravity caused the water to be carried downhill, sediment was moved down to the basin.
 At the bottom of the mountain, the water spread out across a broad area where the mouths of canyons were widened.

 Temperature